tofik-khan/telegram-bot/Readme.md

 ## About The Project

-This project uses a Telegram bot to send messages to various channels and groups.
+This project uses Telegram bots to send messages to various channels and groups.
 Ideal use-case would require a cron job set up where the messages are dispatched on a set schedule.

 <p align="right">(<a href="#top">back to top</a>)</p>